splunk/pii-tools/README.md

 ## Dependencies
 Some of the machine learning functionality requires these apps:
-- Python for Scientific Computing (whichever variant suits your OS)
+- Python for Scientific Computing: see https://github.com/splunk/Splunk-python-for-scientific-computing
-- Splunk Machine Learning Toolkit
+- Splunk Machine Learning Toolkit: https://splunkbase.splunk.com/app/2890

 ## Setup
 - Install this app: get the latest build by going to Actions > Build and Release > Click latest main workflow > Artifacts